-It is for a maximum period of three years on any one application.
-During the three-year period the registration status of each service is reviewed following every inspection, follow up, or inspection following receipt of unsolicited information.
-Once registration is granted it is the responsibility of the provider to maintain same.
-Registration retention should not be presumed and can be removed, or altered by the Inspectorate if there is just cause to do so at any time.
+Registration is for a maximum period of three years.
+During the three-year period the registration status of each service is reviewed following every inspection, follow up, or inspection following receipt of feedback and concerns.
+Once registration is granted it is the responsibility of the provider to maintain it.
+Registration retention should not be presumed and can be removed, or altered by the Early Years Inspectorate if there is just cause to do so at any time.

-No, Early Years providers are required to ensure that all arrangements to care for children are compliant with the regulations and are coherent with their registration status.
+No, early years service Registered Providers are required to ensure that all arrangements to care for children are compliant with the regulations and adhere to their registration status.
 Permission or consent from parents to operate any aspect of a service contrary to the legislation is not permitted.

 What happens once an inspection of a service has taken place?

-Following any inspection of an Early Years’ Service, the Early Years Inspectorate develop a draft inspection report which lists compliant and non-compliant findings.
-This is sent to the service and the provider is invited to submit a Corrective and Preventive Action (CAPA) response.
+Following any inspection of an early years service, the Early Years Inspectorate develop a draft inspection report which lists compliant and non-compliant findings.
+This is sent to the service and, where there are non-compliant findings, the provider is invited to submit a Corrective and Preventive Action (CAPA) response.
 The CAPA provides the service with an opportunity to detail and provide evidence in relation to what corrective and preventive actions they have taken to ensure that the non-compliant issue is resolved and how they will prevent the non–compliance from occurring again.
 If the Early Years Inspectorate is satisfied that the submitted information and evidence effectively addresses the issue this will be recorded on the inspection report.
 If satisfactory evidence is not provided, then the Early Years Inspectorate may propose to attach a condition to the registration of the service.
 The service then has a further opportunity to submit information and evidence in relation to the issue.
 If satisfactory evidence is not provided, then the condition will be attached to registration.
 If there is no response made to a proposal to add a condition by a provider, then the condition will be automatically applied after the statutory allowed period of 21 days without further notice to the provider.